Pope Francis admits 'grave mistakes' in Chile sex abuse scandal - Journal du Cameroun

-Pope Francis admitted Wednesday he had made “grave mistakes” in his handling of a sexual abuse scandal in Chile.
+Pope Francis admitted Wednesday he had made “grave mistakes” in his handling of a sexual abuse scandal in Chile as he looks to quell the latest controversy to rock the Roman Catholic Church.

-The probe involves an alleged cover-up by Bishop Juan Barros of abuse by paedophile priest Fernando Karadima during the 1980s and 1990s.

-Francis made no specific mention of Barros in his letter, but he expressed his “shame” and “pain” for the suffering of the victims and pledged to meet them.
+Francis expressed his “shame” and “pain” for the suffering of the victims and pledged to meet them.

 “I have made grave mistakes in the assessment and my perception of the situation, especially due to a lack of truthful and balanced information,” Francis wrote.

-The pope has asked for the bishops summoned to Rome to discuss the findings and for their “collaboration and assistance” in finding measures that can “repair the scandal as much as possible and restore justice”.
+The pope asked the bishops to Rome to discuss the findings of the probe by Archbishop Charles Scicluna and requested their “collaboration and assistance” in finding measures that can “repair the scandal as much as possible and restore justice”.

 “The present difficulties are also an opportunity to restore confidence in the Church, a confidence broken by our mistakes and sins,” Francis wrote.